CapeNext: Rethinking and Refining Dynamic Support Information for Category-Agnostic Pose Estimation: Our Method: CapeNext

 \subsection{Method Overview}

-Given a query image, we first extract its multi-scale visual features using a network backbone (e.g., HRNet-w32, ViT-Base-16, DINOv2-ViT-S and Swinv2-T).
+Given a query image, we first extract its multi-scale visual features using a network backbone.
 These features capture both local part details and global contextual patterns.
 To overcome polysemy-induced cross-category ambiguity and intra-category instance variation issues in CAPE, we derive an enhanced joint embedding through our multimodal input: textual class descriptions, which are easy to obtain, along with the query image itself as complementary information for keypoint and textual class descriptions.

 The effectiveness of multimodal input comes from two aspects.
 First, textual class descriptions can mitigate polysemy-induced cross-category ambiguity.
 By incorporating textual class descriptions, the model resolves semantic ambiguities arising from identical textual representations across different categories.
 For example, when multiple objects in an image share identical keypoint descriptions but differ semantically, textual class descriptions can act as discriminative filters.
 These descriptions suppress interference from the regions irrelevent to the targets while constraining the semantic positioning space for valid keypoints.
 Second, visual feature integration from query images addresses the issue of intra-category instance variance.
 Consider the query images of black cat and white cat: Neither original joint embeddings nor textual class description encode the uncertain visual attributes such as the fur color.
 When the query image shifts between black cat and white cat, the fixed keypoint representations struggle to adapt to the changed visual feature.
 But the integration of query image embedding can compensate for the joint embedding inaccuracies caused by significant intra-category variations because the target feature is just in the query image itself.
 It provides complementary instance-aware details, which are missing in textual class descriptions, and thus effectively balancing semantic precision and visual fidelity.